derektcw98/3004_G25_Smart_Home_Automation/Dockerfiles/README.md

-cd to this directory, remove the extension behind Dockerfile: eg. Dockerfile~~.client~~ and run the following command: docker build -t client .
+cd to this directory
+and run the following command: docker build -f Dockerfile.client -t homeclient .